0xshl7/portfolio/Website Development Plan for Portfolio.md

 # Website Development Plan for My Portfolio

-This document outlines the structure and implementation details for Sohail Yasser's modern portfolio website, built using vanilla HTML, CSS, and JavaScript.
+This document outlines the structure and implementation details for modern portfolio website, built using vanilla HTML, CSS, and JavaScript.

 ## 1. HTML Structure (index.html)